Trucker Dies After Semi-Truck Accident on LaPorte County Toll Road

 Drivers who are traveling through a work zone should be especially attentive and must expect the unexpected.
 Changes in traffic patterns, reduced speeds and narrow lanes can require quick adjustments on the part of a driver.
 It is also important to keep a safe distance from the vehicle in front of you in order to prevent a crash.

 Have you or someone you love been injured in a work zone accident caused by a careless driver?
 The victim may be entitled to file a claim and seek compensation for damages they suffered.
-The experienced truck crash attorneys at Pfeifer, Morgan & Stesiak can review your claim for free and determine if you are entitled to compensation.
+The experienced South Bend truck accident attorneys at Pfeifer, Morgan & Stesiak can review your claim for free and determine if you are entitled to compensation.